Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 ### H@H download

 This is a new feature, because previously I did not have access to it and hence could not add it.
-This is not enabled by default and you will need to edit [a setting](#`archive_type_to_download`) to use it and select the resample size or original version to download.
-Let me know if you have problems with this feature.
+This is not enabled by default and you will need to edit [a setting](#`archive_type_to_download`) to use it by selecting the H@H resample size or the H@H original version to download.
+When the target H@H resample size is not available for a gallery, the script will automatically download the original version instead.
+This can happen very often at least when you are downloading newly uploaded galleries before their resamples become available.
+For this reason, I decided to let the script switch to original without giving a notification, because otherwise the notifications may frequently pause the download process.

+This is feature is new, because I do not have access to the H@H downloader and could only add it now with [external help](#credits).
+I wrote this feature blindly and cannot test it myself, so let me know if you have problems with it.

 [⇧ Back to table of contents](#table-of-contents)